-The guide includes encouragement and inspiration for taking your own retreat (whether it be a few hours at a coffee shop or a full weekend away), and it comes with 75 free printables to lead you through your own retreat.
+A few years ago, I put together an eBook to help other women take a personal planning retreat, as well.
+Your Retreat: A Guide to Giving Yourself a Personal Planning Day, includes encouragement and inspiration for taking your own retreat (whether it be a few hours at a coffee shop or a full weekend away).
+It includes 35 printables to lead you through your own planning session.

-(I’ve used them myself, as you can see in some of the pictures in this post!)
+(I’ve used the printalbes myself, as you can see in some of the pictures in this post!)

 I want you to know that you aren’t alone in feeling like you need to make some changes in your life.
 I am right there with you.